fouwels-org/os-next/README.md

     docker cp <containerId>:/file/path/within/container /host/path/target

-Alternatively, is to start another container, called the filebrowser, which provides as web interface to the docker volume where the ISO file has been build.
-To start the filebrowser use the following in a docker-compose file and run

-    docker-compose up -d:

-Point your webbrowser to localhost:8888 and authenticate with the credentials username: admin, password: admin.
-This approach binds the same docker volume build_data and exposes the files and directories via the web interface to allow a web browser to download the iso image.

 ## To clean up

 When the compilation has been completed the all the data is stored in a docker volume called build_data.
 In order to clean all the data, source and build data produced during the ISO build, the simplest way is to delete the docker volume after having exited the toolchain container.